polkadot-fellows/RFCs/text/0056-one-transaction-per-notification.md

 - Notifications protocols are already designed to be optimized to send many items.
 Currently, when it comes to transactions, each item is a `Vec<Transaction>` that consists in multiple sub-items of type `Transaction`.
 This two-steps hierarchy is completely unnecessary, and was originally written at a time when the networking protocol of Substrate didn't have proper multiplexing.

-- It makes the implementation more straight-forward by not having to repeat code related to back-pressure.
+- It makes the implementation way more straight-forward by not having to repeat code related to back-pressure.
 See explanations below.

 ## Stakeholders